bitpay/bitcore-node/docs/testing.md

----
-title: Development & Testing
-description: Notes for development and debugging Bitcore Node
----
 # Development & Testing
 To run all of the JavaScript tests:

 ```bash
 npm run test
 ```

-To run tests against the bindings, as defined in `bindings.gyp` the regtest feature of Bitcoin Core is used, and to enable this feature we currently need to build with the wallet enabled *(not a part of the regular build)*.
+To run tests against the bindings, as defined in `bindings.gyp` the regtest feature of Bitcoin Core is used, and to enable this feature we currently need to build with the wallet enabled _(not a part of the regular build)_.
 To do this, export an environment variable and recompile:

 ```bash
 export BITCORENODE_ENV=test